 We are made of stars. *Carl Sagan

 Look around you.
 Everything you see is made up of something called atoms.
 Everything in your house is made up of atoms.
 Everything outside of your house is made up of atoms.
 Your city is made up of atoms.
 Earth’s continents and oceans are made up of atoms.
 In fact, you and all living things are made of atoms which in turn make up elements.
-Atoms, created by the sun and other stars, planets, and exploding supernovas in outer space make up our world.
-Watch Life’s Elements Seen in Supernova Remnants.
+Atoms, created by the sun, other stars, and exploding supernovas in outer space make up our world.
+Watch Nasa’s Life’s Elements Seen in Supernova Remnants.
 Atoms take up space and have mass, but are incredibly small.
-Atoms combine to form molecules, or more complex compounds.
 When a substance, such as copper (Cu) is made entirely from one type of atom it is called an element.
 A compound is a substance made from two or more different elements such as water (H2O), table salt (NaCl), and chalk (CaCO3).
 Through chemical bonding, we establish the materials in our bodies and our natural and built environments.
 Atoms are the building blocks of matter.

 Activity 1 – Parts of an Atom